 - Keep within range of your headphones and smartphone.
 It's easy to wander around without being tied down to the audio jack of your smartphone, but it's even easier to move out of range.

 - Remove any unnecessary Bluetooth connections.
-It could very well be that case that your smartphone is “overwhelmed” by the amount of things trying to connect to it.
+It could very well be that case that your smartphone is “overwhelmed” by the number of things trying to connect to it.

 - Make sure your Bluetooth headset has enough battery power.
 Bluetooth headphones have a tendency to periodically disconnect when they are low on battery.